kananinirav/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-1.md

 Click on the **Answer** button for the correct answer and its explanation.

-Please feel free to comment below if any information is inaccurate or if any answers need correction.

-If this guide has been helpful to you please share it with others and react to this below.
+If this practice exam has been helpful to you please share it with others and react to this below.

 ---

-1. The use of what AWS feature or service allows companies to track and categorize spending on a detailed leve?
+1. The use of what AWS feature or service allows companies to track and categorize spending on a detailed level?
     - A. Cost allocation tags
     - B. Consolidated billing
     - C. AWS Budgets